Connecting people to art, art to people

 Impact and legacy

-CORNERS was placed in Blyth because of the work and existing connections that bait, the major local partner, had in the place; it not only served the purpose of what they bait were and are trying to achieve in the area, but it was also suitable to be adapted according to specific needs and issues of interest.
+CORNERS was placed in Blyth because of the work and existing connections that bait, the major local partner, had in the area; it not only served the purpose of what bait were and are trying to achieve in the area, but it was also suitable to be adapted according to specific needs and issues of interest.
 Through Corners, lasting relationships were created in Blyth.

 - SILX Teen Bar youth club is currently working with ISIS Arts and artist Lindsay Duncanson on Youth Work Revisited, an intergenerational project looking at history of youth clubs in Blyth.